cjappl/rtlog-cpp/README.md

 If you're looking for a general use logger, this probably isn't the library for you!

+The design behind this logger was presented at ADCx 2023.
+Check out that presentation [here](https://github.com/cjappl/Conference-Presentations/tree/main/Taming-Real-Time-Logging-ADCx-2023)

 ## Features

 - Ability to log messages of any type and size from the real-time thread